cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/smart-contracts/lab/content/neversea.md

 Any modification of the contract must be succeeded by a compilation and deployment!
 ---

-You can use [this](https://github.com/systems-cs-pub-ro/Foundation-Of-Blockchains/blob/master/labs/lab05/neversea/src/empty.rs) contract as an inpiration.
+You can use [this](https://github.com/systems-cs-pub-ro/Foundation-Of-Blockchains/blob/master/labs/lab05/neversea/src/empty.rs) contract as an inspiration.

 ## Constructor